 Integrate Amazon Lex using Kommunicate

-Kommunicate is a bot+human hybrid customer support software which provides code-less integration with chatbot builder platforms such as Amazon Lex, Google Dialogflow, etc. Once integrated, your users can chat with your bot using a beautiful and customizable chat-widget.
+Kommunicate is a bot+human hybrid customer support software that provides code-less integration with chatbot builder platforms such as Amazon Lex, Google Dialogflow, etc. Once integrated, your users can chat with your bot using a beautiful and customizable chat-widget.

 Your Lex bot can be integrated into your website in a few simple steps: